-9 Fairytale Towns in Europe
+9 Fairytale Towns in Europe to Visit Now

 Sure, Europe’s cities have eye-popping architecture, world-class art, and innovative food scenes—but the country’s small fairytale villages have a magic all their own.
 These nine postcard-perfect towns are quick to charm with their storybook streets and winding canals.

-If the 12th-century Arab-Norman cathedral above the main piazza’s cafes and shops, doesn’t get to you, wandering through the old neighborhood’s stone streets might just do it.
-Beautiful all year round, but especially in the bridge season before the tourist hordes invade, this utterly romantic seaside escape in northern Sicily is a great destination for foodies looking to enjoy both traditional Italian cuisine and wine.
+If the 12th-century Arab-Norman cathedral above the main piazza’s cafes and shops doesn’t get to you, wandering through the old neighborhood’s stone streets might just do it.
+Beautiful all year round, but especially in the bridge season before the tourist hordes invade, this utterly romantic seaside escape in northern Sicily is a great destination for foodies looking to enjoy traditional Italian cuisine and wine.

 Just outside Lisbon, Sintra looks like a fantasy kingdom.
 The colorful Romantic-era Pena Palace and the ruins of a Moorish fortress top the tallest hill in the national park.
 But don’t miss out on the town itself: beyond all the tourist shops offering chocolate-covered cherry liquor shots (which, incidentally, are delicious), is the Gothic national palace and plenty of cobblestone streets to explore.

 This Iron Age hamlet is so picturesque that the Chinese created a copy of it for their own country.
 Lining a crystal-clear lake, the UNESCO site offers incredibly maintained Alpine architecture that’s straight out of a storybook.
 There’s lots to explore from its heritage as an industry town, too—including a tour of the oldest salt mine in the world.